baumgach/tue-slurm-helloworld/README.md

 sudo sshfs -o allow_other,IdentityFile=/home/$USER/.ssh/id_rsa <your-slurm-username>@134.2.168.52:/mnt/qb/baumgartner /mnt/qb/baumgartner
 ````

 The above links the remote slurm location `/mnt/qb/baumgartner` to the same path on your local machine.
-Note this assuming you belong to the `baumgartner` group.
+This is assuming you belong to the `baumgartner` group.
 Adjust accordingly if you belong to a different group.

 ## Download code and build singularity container